Cetaceans – whales and dolphins

-UPDATE Spring 2017: The National Marine Fisheries Service has not yet finished the Final Environmental Impact Statement (FEIS) reportedly because information is continually evolving about the highly endangered Western Pacific Gray Whales who migrate through the area of the proposed Makah gray whale killing and other issues.
-We are monitoring the agency for updates.
+UPDATE Spring 2018: The National Marine Fisheries Service (NMFS) has not yet finished the Final Environmental Impact Statement (FEIS) reportedly because information is continually evolving about the highly endangered Western Pacific Gray Whales who migrate through the area of the proposed Makah gray whale killing and the vulnerability of the local and more broadly regional sub-populations of gray whales who show both fidelity, returning year after year, and genetic uniqueness.
+Green Vegans advocates for these gray whales to be classified as a Distinct Population Segment (DSP) that would given them increased protections.
+We are monitoring NMFS for updates.

 Atlantic Humpback Whale / c Will Anderson

-For the NPS gray whales, we are researching habitat requirements and possible conflicts with local fisheries, including the spotted shrimp fishery.
-These gray whales feed extensively in sandy sediments filtering these shrimp and other species through their baleen before consuming them.
-We will update our last review of scientific research regarding their habitat use and requirements in Washington State as well as British Columbia, Canada where different feeding strategies are employed.
-Our concern in Washington is that fishing allocations for spotted shrimp and perhaps other species do not sufficiently consider the needs of the NPS gray whales.
+For the Northern Puget Sound (NPS) gray whales, research is underway to better define their habitat requirements and evaluate possible conflicts with local fisheries, including the spotted shrimp fishery.
+These gray whales feed extensively in sandy sediments filtering shrimp and other species through their baleen before swallowing them.
+In British Columbia, Canada, gray whales use different feeding strategies.

 Lolita, the loneliest Orca whale

 Lolita is a captive orca whale (taxonomically a dolphin) held at Miami Seaquarium (MSQ) in the smallest pool of its kind in the U.S. Green Vegans board members have a long history on this injustice and have documented first-hand her unacceptable captivity in Miami, Florida.
 Many organizations are working to get Lolita out of her watery prison.